Ptshah/Witchers/README.md

 # Witchers

 This is my assignment 2.

+I am Pushti.